-The ERA WEEE EPR Scheme is a strategic plan for managing electronic waste in South Africa, through collecting levies via an electronic equipment producers membership base, and using such funds to facilitate the infrastructure and network to ensure the proper management and disposal of E-waste in the country, through a multi-pronged approach engaging all key industry stakeholders, as well as ongoing public awareness campaigns to educate and drive behavioural change for South Africa’s population to ensure uptake – ultimately reducing the volume of E-waste making it to landfill.
+The ERA EPR Notices are strategic plans for managing Waste Electrical Electronic Equipment and Lighting (WEEEL) waste streams including electronic waste, lighting and battery in South Africa.
+This is done through collecting fees via our producers membership base, and using such funds to facilitate the infrastructure and network to ensure the proper management and disposal of WEEEL waste streams in the country.
+We do this through a multi-pronged approach engaging all key industry stakeholders, as well as ongoing public awareness campaigns to educate and drive behavioural change for South Africa’s population to ensure uptake – ultimately reducing the amount of this waste that ends up in landfill.

 Here’s how it works: